 The reservoir, which supplied as much as 1,500,000 gallons of water per day to Manzanar from nearby Shepherd Creek, is an even greater reminder of what was going on to the southeast.
 The size of the reservoir alone tells you that a lot of water was needed to supply more than 10,000 incarcerees at Manzanar.

 Then there are the inscriptions.
+Former incarcerees who worked on the reservoir crew etched inscriptions into the wet cement as they built a wall to increase the capacity of the reservoir, as well as in some rocks that sit just outside the reservoir, and on the walls of the channels that brought the water in from Shepherd Creek.
+Some of the inscriptions are written in English, while others are in Japanese, and each tells a story.
 Somewhat hauntingly, they made me feel like they represented the spirits of the reservoir crew and that they were watching over the place, hoping people remember them and what happened there.
 They also made me imagine what it must’ve been like for the Nisei (second generation Japanese Americans; native-born United States citizens who were the children of immigrants) men who worked on the reservoir crew, especially during 100-degree summer days or frigid winter nights that dropped below freezing.

 For those who would like to visit the Manzanar Chicken Ranch or the Manzanar Reservoir, take the tour road to the cemetery and look for the brown signs.
 They will point you in the right direction for each location.